WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Expand only when it earns the right

-Move into deeper operating architecture when multiple workflows, teams, or systems need to work together.
+Move into deeper working structure only when multiple workflows, teams, or systems need to work together.

 Architecture justified